A juicy beef and pork non-traditional burger, filled with umami flavours and breaks all the rules of how you were told a hamburger should be made.

 Neat Tidbit : Want a burger that won’t fall apart during cooking?

 I know a traditionalist would kill me for saying this but I’m going to say it anyways because it’s always nice to have options 😛 “You can salt your burger meats ahead of time!”
-When salt is mixed into the meat, it actually breaks down the proteins and creates a burger that is less likely to fall apart during cooking and also gives it that “chew”.
+When salt is mixed into the meat, it actually breaks down the proteins and creates a burger that is less likely to fall apart during cooking.

 I like my burger with a bit of a bouncy give.
 I like to feel that chew when I bite into a burger and I know most people enjoy a more crumbly melt in your mouth burger but I find that too soft.
 So I experimented with the dumpling meat method to give my burger a bit of a chew.